ctrl-digital/dataform-ga4-example/README.md

 # Google Analytics 4 Data Transformation with Dataform

-This repository contains Dataform scripts for transforming Google Analytics 4 data.
+This repository contains an example for using Dataform for transforming Google Analytics 4 data into tables with structure data.

 ## Introduction